 Argumentation is an international and interdisciplinary journal that gathers academic contributions from a wide range of scholarly backgrounds and approaches to reasoning, natural inference and persuasion: communication, classical and modern rhetoric, linguistics, discourse analysis, pragmatics, psychology, philosophy, formal and informal logic, critical thinking, history and law.
 Its scope includes a diversity of interests, from philosophical, theoretical and analytical to empirical and practical topics.

-28 Volumes 111 Issues 1,018 Articles available from 1987 - 2014Browse Volumes & Issues
+28 Volumes 113 Issues 1,030 Articles available from 1987 - 2014Browse Volumes & Issues

 To view the rest of this content please follow the download PDF link above.